microsoft/pxt-adafruit/docs/device/windows-app/troubleshoot.md

 You may have to disconnect and reconnect your @boardname@ after the update to ensure that the app recognizes the device correctly.<br/>

 If the app is still unable to flash your program onto the device, try to [manually copy your program onto the device](https://learn.adafruit.com/adafruit-circuit-playground-express?view=all#step-2-compile-and-download).
-Try this program if you don't have in the editor already.
+Try this program if you don't have one in the editor already.

 ```blocks
 forever(function () {